Function-Correcting Codes: Min-Max Functions

 where $\u=(\u^{(1)},\dots,\u^{(w)})$, $\u^{(i)} \in \Z_2^\ell$ with $k=w\ell$ and the ordering $<$ between the $\u^{(i)}$'s is primarily lexicographical (the left-most bit is the most significant) and secondarily, if $\ui=\uj$, according to ascending indices. \end{defn}

 For example, $\u = (\uii{1},\uii{2},\uii{3}) = (100, 010,010)$, has the ordering $\uii{2}<\uii{3}<\uii{1}$ and thus $\minmax_w(\u) = (2,1)$.
-For $w=1$, the function is constant and for $w=2$, the function is a binary function and we have an optimal solution from Corollary~\ref{cor:bool}.
+For $w=1$, the function is constant and for $w=2$, the function is a binary function and we have an optimal solution from Lemma~\ref{lemma:locally:binary}.
 For $w\geq 3$, we provide two lower bounds on the redundancy in Lemma \ref{lemma:redandancy_lower_bound_mm} and Corollary \ref{cor:minmax:sp}.
 We characterize the function distance matrix of the min-max function in Claims \ref{claim:distance_ub} and \ref{claim:distance_profile} and obtain an upper bound on the redundancy based on Theorem~\ref{thm:achievability}, which is derived in Lemma \ref{lemma:redandancy_upper_bound_mm}.
-Since Lemma \ref{lemma:redandancy_upper_bound_mm} is obtained using a Gilbert-Varshmov argument, the result is of existential nature, and we construct explicit \fccs\ based on standard error-correcting codes in Construction \ref{cons:minmax} {and Construction~\ref{cons:RMminmax}}.
+Since Lemma \ref{lemma:redandancy_upper_bound_mm} is obtained using a Gilbert-Varshmov argument, the result is of existential nature.
+We construct explicit \fccs\ based on standard error-correcting codes in Construction \ref{cons:minmax} {and Construction~\ref{cons:RMminmax}}.
+Throughout this section we refer to the function distance matrix $\D_{\mathrm{mm}}(t,f_1,\dots,f_\I)$ as $\D_{\mathrm{mm}}$ for ease of notation.
+The following example illustrates our results.